Corionis/ELS/artifacts/document/json-structure.md

  4. The flavor element may only be: apple, linux, or windows.
     1. Flavor is defined instead of being "discovered" so it may be forced.
  5. The terminal_allowed can disable interactive access.
 However, a complex automatic handshake is done so it is relatively safe.
  6. The key element ***must be unique*** for each publisher and subscriber.
-It is a version-1 UUID, is below.
+It is a version-1 UUID, see below.
  7. The case_sensitive element controls the type of comparison that is done between publisher and subscriber content.
  8. ignore_patterns and renaming sections are optional.
     1. ignore_patterns and renaming 'from' support regular expressions, see [Regular Expressions](Regular-Expressions).
  9. Any number of libraries may be added to the bibliography.
  10. Library names must match between publisher, subscriber and targets.
- 11. Paths may be absolute, e.g. C:\Media\... or relative, e.g. ..\Media\...
+ 11. Paths may be absolute, e.g. C:\Media\Movies or relative, e.g. ..\Media\Movies\
     1. Paths are relative to the location of ELS.jar.

-A collection file is the same as a library file with each directory and file included in each libary.

 ## Targets File Structure